-Our auditor is PricewaterhouseCoopers LLP, Chartered Professional Accountants, who have prepared an independent auditor's report dated March 28, 2019 in respect of the Company's consolidated financial statements as at December 31, 2018 and for the year then ended.
-PricewaterhouseCoopers LLP has advised that they are independent within the meaning of PCAOB Rule 3526, and the Chartered Professional Accountants of British Columbia Code of Professional Conduct.
+Our auditor is PricewaterhouseCoopers LLP, Chartered Professional Accountants, who have prepared an independent registered public accounting firm's report dated March 30, 2020 in respect of the Company's consolidated financial statements as at December 31, 2019 and for the year then ended.
+PricewaterhouseCoopers LLP has confirmed that they are independent with respect to the Company in compliance with PCAOB Rule 3520, and the Chartered Professional Accountants of British Columbia Code of Professional Conduct.
 They are located at Suite 1400 - 250 Howe Street, Vancouver, British Columbia V6C 3S7.